Rahi Sarnobat: Career

-Sarnobat became India's first pistol shooter to win a gold medal in the World Cup when she won the 25 metre pistol event in the ISSF World Cup in Changwon.
-In the 2014 Commonwealth Games at Glasgow, she won gold in the women's 25 metre pistol event.
-In the same year, she won the bronze medal in the 25 metre pistol team event at the 2014 Asian Games at Incheon, where she teamed up with Anisa Sayyed and Heena Sidhu.
-An injury caused by an accident in 2015 came as a setback for Sarnobat; it affected her elbow, which took almost two years to fully heal.
+She became India's first pistol shooter to win a gold medal in the World Cup, when she won the 25 m pistol event at the 2013 World Cup in Changwon.
+At the 2013 Asian Championships in Tehran, she won the silver medal in the 25 m pistol team event, alongside Anisa Sayyed and Surabhi Pathak.

+At the 2014 Commonwealth Games in Glasgow, she won gold in the 25 m pistol event.
+Later that year, she won the bronze medal in the 25 m pistol team event at the 2014 Asian Games in Incheon, where she teamed up with Anisa Sayyed and Heena Sidhu.

+An injury caused by an accident in 2015 came as a setback for Sarnobat, it affected her elbow which took almost two years to fully heal.
 She made it back to the Indian national team and started working with German coach Munkhbayar Dorjsuren, who helped Sarnobat gain physical fitness and mental strength.
-Ironically Dorjsuren was one of Sarnobat's competitors at the 2012 Olympics.
+Ironically, Dorjsuren was one of her competitors at the 2012 London Olympics.